Embedded Workflow#

 Define the (relative) paths to the

 acadosheader files in the dSPACE Makefile.
-With hpipm as a solver, this looks as follows:# Path names for user include files.
+With HPIPM as the QP solver, this looks as follows:# Path names for user include files.
 USER_INCLUDES_PATH = \ "include" \ "include\blasfeo\include" \ "include\hpipm\include"

 Define the libraries needed to compile the S-Functions.
-With hpipm as a solver, this looks as follows:
+With HPIPM as the QP solver, this looks as follows:

 # Additional user libraries to be linked. # NOTE: these might be *.lib for other systems USER_LIBS = \ lib\libblasfeo.a \ lib\libhpipm.a \ lib\libacados.a